devdumpling/alexwells/src/content/blog/on-ai-and-fulfillment.md

 The revelation is that this is in stark contrast to what I experienced with Midjourney and other AI image generation tools.
 In less academic terms, _making art manually was fun AND purposeful, generating art was not._

+Look, this is a loosely tech/fantasy themed blog y'all.
+I have to do the cliche thing and quote Sanderson here.

+> "Journey before destination."

 ## On Coding With AI

 Recently, I have felt a similar growing dilemma professionally.